18F/handbook/docs/01-welcome-to-civicactions/training/security-training.md

 ## Security Policy

-As a requirement for employment, every employeed must review and acknowledge the [**CivicActions Security Policy**](../../03-policies/security.md) that includes:
+As a requirement for employment, every employee must review and acknowledge the [**CivicActions Security Policy**](../../03-policies/security.md) that includes:

 *   [Acceptable Use Policy](../../03-policies/security.md#acceptable-use-policy)
 *   [Access Policy](../../03-policies/security.md#access-policy)